What Is the Reynolds Number?

 A common mistake when applying the Reynolds number is using the wrong characteristic length.

-In pipe flow, the characteristic length is typically the pipe diameter.
+In internal pipe flow, the characteristic length is typically the internal diameter of the pipe.

-In external flows, however, it may correspond to the length of the object interacting with the fluid.
+In external flow, however, it may correspond to the length of the object interacting with the fluid.

-Correct interpretation of the Reynolds number therefore requires understanding the geometry of the system being analyzed.
+Correct interpretation of the Reynolds number therefore requires a clear understanding of the geometry of the system being analyzed.

 The Critical Reynolds Number Is Not Always Fixed